 - Who else can be an examiner?
 PA-Cs, ARNPs, MDs and DOs.

 - How often are volunteers required to come in?
-We ask that you volunteer at least once or twice a month, and that you commit to at minimum of one year of volunteering.
+We ask that you volunteer at least twice a month, and that you commit to at minimum of one year of volunteering.

 - When will you respond to my volunteer application?
 Volunteer applications are generally reviewed twice each month.
 If you have been waiting to hear from us for longer than 1 month, please feel free to check on your application by emailing our volunteer coordinator at email@example.com